C/2011 L4 (PanSTARRS): Observational history

 When C/2011 L4 reached perihelion in March 2013, the actual peak magnitude turned out to be around +1, as estimated by various observers all over the planet.
 However, its low altitude over the horizon made these estimates difficult and subject to significant uncertainties, both because of the lack of suitable reference stars in the area and the need for differential atmospheric extinction corrections.
 As of mid-March 2013, due to the brightness of twilight and low elevation in the sky, C/2011 L4 was best seen in binoculars about 40 minutes after sunset.
 On 17–18 March, C/2011 L4 was near the 2.8-magnitude star Algenib (Gamma Pegasi).
 On 22 April, it was near Beta Cassiopeiae.
 On 12–14 May, it was near Gamma Cephei.
 C/2011 L4 continued moving North until 28 May.
 The comet may have had a sodium tail as Comet Hale–Bopp had.

+Physical characteristics

+Nucleus size

+Dust and gas production suggests the comet nucleus is roughly 1 km in diameter, while based on the absolute nuclear magnitude and a geometric albedo of 0.04 the diameter of the nucleus is over 2.4 km.
+A method based on coma magnitude decay function estimated the effective radius at 2.317±0.190 km.

+Rotation period

+Light curve measurements taken while the comet was in a brief, lesser active state between July and August 2013 revealed that C/2011 L4 (PanSTARRS) is a fast rotator, spinning on its axis once every five hours.

+Orbit

+Comet C/2011 L4 (PanSTARRS) likely took millions of years to come from the Oort cloud.
+After leaving the planetary region of the Solar System, the post-perihelion orbital period (epoch 2050) is estimated to be roughly 107,000 years.